Paul LaCamera

-Paul Joseph LaCamera (born September 4, 1963) is a United States Army four-star general and infantry officer who serves as commander of the United Nations Command, ROK/US Combined Forces Command and United States Forces Korea since July 2, 2021.
-LaCamera most recently served as commanding general of United States Army Pacific from November 18, 2019 to June 3, 2021.
+Paul Joseph LaCamera (born 4 September 1963) is a retired United States Army general who last served as the commander of United Nations Command, ROK/US Combined Forces Command and United States Forces Korea from 2021 to 2024.
+LaCamera most recently served as commanding general of United States Army Pacific from 2019 to 2021.
 He previously served as the commanding general of XVIII Airborne Corps.
 His other assignments include the commander of Combined Joint Task Force – Operation Inherent Resolve and as the commanding general of the 4th Infantry Division.

-LaCamera is a native of Westwood, Massachusetts.
-He was nominated to replace General Robert Abrams as the next commander of United Nations Command, R.O.K.-U.S. Combined Forces Command, and U.S. Forces Korea, on December 2, 2020, however his nomination was returned to the president on January 3, 2021, without action.
-He was renominated on April 27, 2021.
+He was nominated to replace General Robert Abrams as the next commander of United Nations Command, R.O.K.-U.S. Combined Forces Command, and U.S. Forces Korea, on 2 December 2020, however his nomination was returned to the president on 3 January 2021, without action.
+He was renominated on 27 April 2021.

 Military career

 LaCamera was commissioned a second lieutenant upon graduation from the United States Military Academy in 1985.
 He served as rifle platoon leader with C Company, 3d Battalion (Airborne), 504th Infantry, 82nd Airborne Division.
 Later he served as Company commander, 4th Ranger Training Battalion, Ranger Training Brigade, Operations Officer, 1st Battalion, 506th Infantry, 2d Infantry Division and Executive Officer, 1st Battalion, 75th Ranger Regiment.
-From February 2001 to May 2003, he commanded the 1st Battalion, 87th Infantry Regiment, 10th Mountain Division (Light), which deployed as part of Operation Anaconda to Afghanistan.
+From February 2001 to May 2003, he commanded the 1st Battalion, 87th Infantry Regiment, 10th Mountain Division (Light), which deployed as part of Operation Anaconda to Afghanistan during which he was awarded the Silver Star.
 LaCamera then took command of the 3d Battalion, 75th Ranger Regiment at Fort Benning, Georgia from June 2003 to May 2004.
 Lacamera graduated from College of Naval Warfare, Naval War College located at Newport, Rhode Island in June 2005 before taking command of the 75th Ranger Regiment from August 2005 to August 2007.
 Following this command, he became the Director of Operations, Joint Special Operations Command from 2007 to 2009.
 In 2009, he became the Assistant Commanding General, Joint Special Operations Command.
 From 2010 to 2012, LaCamera served as the Deputy Commanding General (Operations), 25th Infantry Division.
 He later served as commanding general XVIII Airborne Corps and commander of Combined Joint Task Force-Operation Inherent Resolve.

-Family
+Family and personal life

-LaCamera's sister Trese is a retired U.S. Army lieutenant colonel who was the wife of Major general Jeffrey L. Bannister.
+LaCamera is a native of Westwood, Massachusetts.